This morning PayPal India announced that Indian PayPal users can accept payments in INR for domestic transactions.

 "In line with the Govt of India's Gazette Notification pertaining to Subsidizing MDR charges on Debit Cards/ BHIM UPI/ AePS transactions of value less than or equal to INR 2000 dated 27th Dec 2017, we are announcing a promotional pricing of 2.5%+ INR 3 up-to 1 January 2020 for all domestic payments."

 UPDATE: On 5th Feb 2021, PayPal announced that it will stop offering domestic payment services in India effective 1st April 2021.
-This means that currency of payment cannot be INR, and only the payee (seller/merchant/receiver) can be from India.
+This means that for merchants in India the currency of payment received cannot be INR i.e. PayPal can no longer be used for domestic transactions.
 Payments received in other currencies will continue to be paid out in INR to the Indian bank account of the payee.

 To enable INR payments in your PayPal account you will need to login to your PayPal Business account and complete a domestic KYC process at this link.